Yandy Díaz Preview, Player Props: Rays vs. Guardians

 Yandy Díaz At The Plate

+- Diaz has 145 hits and an OBP of .398 to go with a slugging percentage of .504.
+All three of those stats lead Tampa Bay hitters this season.

-- Among qualified hitters in baseball, he ranks fifth in batting average, seventh in on-base percentage, and 20th in slugging.
+- Among qualified hitters in MLB, he ranks fifth in batting average, seventh in on-base percentage, and 18th in slugging.

+- Diaz has picked up a hit in 71.3% of his 115 games this year, with multiple hits in 39.1% of those games.

-- Diaz has had an RBI in 42 games this year (36.8%), including 15 multi-RBI outings (13.2%).
-He has also driven home three or more of his team's runs in seven contests.
+- Diaz has had at least one RBI in 37.4% of his games this year (43 of 115), with more than one RBI 15 times (13.0%).
+He has also accounted for three or more of his team's runs in seven contests.

-- In 60 of 114 games this year, he has scored, and 15 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.